mcdonaldcm7/alx-low_level_programming/0x02-functions_nested_loops/README.md

   101-natural.c: This program prints the sum of all multiples of 3 and 5 below 1024.

   102-fibonacci.c: This program prints the first 50 fibonacci numbers.

+  103-fibonacci.c: This program prints the sum of even fibonacci numbers less than 4,000,000